In the early 2000s, Michael Lewis was investigating a theory.

 In 1999, he published The New New Thing: A Silicon Valley Story.
 Born from his experiences working at Salomon Brothers – American multinational bulge bracket investment bank – Lewis detailed the growing entrepreneurial culture just south of San Francisco at the height of the Internet boom.
 His interest in Wall Street, investments, and the allocation of finances lead him down a slightly different path of interest: Major League Baseball.

 At the time, player contracts within the MLB had been changing rapidly.
 To put it into perspective, New York Mets outfielder Darryl Strawberry was the league’s highest paid player in 1991.
 He made $3.8 million.
-At the end of the 2000 season, Alex Rodriguez signed a blockbuster ten-year deal with the Texas Rangers worth $252 million.
-He was the MLB’s highest paid player in 2001 at $22 million – a 479 percent increase from Strawberry’s 1991 contract.
-Rodriguez wasn’t alone.
+At the end of the 2000 season, Alex Rodriguez signed a blockbuster ten-year deal with the Texas Rangers worth $22 million per year – a 479 percent increase from Strawberry’s 1991 contract.
+Rodriguez wasn’t alone, either.
 Twenty three other players in 2001 had penned contracts awarding them at least $10 million.
 Not a single player before 1997 made $10 million.

 Contracts in baseball weren’t just increasing.
 They were booming out of proportion, but not equally – which caught the interest of Lewis.

-While Rodriguez and company were reaping the rewards of baseball’s salary boom, the rest of the field was not nearly being compensated at the same rate.
+While Rodriguez and elite company were reaping the rewards of baseball’s salary boom, most everyone else was not.
 To put this into perspective, the 2001 Rangers had a total salary of $87.8 million.
 Rodriguez’s contract accounted for 27.8 percent of it.
 His teammate across the infield – second baseman Randy Velarde – was making just $3.15 million.
 The only player who came close to Rodriguez was 36-year old Rafael Palmeiro.
 He made $9 million that season.

 The asymmetry in player salaries created potential class dynamics within big league locker rooms.
 It’s one thing if you’re a pitcher and Rodriguez makes an error that costs you a run.
 It’s another when he’s doing this while making four times your salary.
-Lewis decided to investigate the potential problem, but realized with research the players actually weren’t resentful of teammates and opponents earning bigger contracts.
+Lewis decided to investigate, but realized with research the players actually weren’t resentful of teammates and opponents earning bigger contracts.
 The real disparity was between teams, which brought him to the east side of the San Fransisco Bay.

 Home of the Oakland Athletics.